FrostbiteDragon/Frostware.Result/README.md

          //triggered when result is a fail and contains a value of Foo break;

-     case Fail _: //you can ommit the "_" as of .NET 5
+     case Fail _: //you can omit the "_" as of .NET 5
          //triggered when result is a fail of any type break;
 }